5 Reasons Why You Should Be Playing Battlerite

 With this being the only barrier between having access to just about everything in the game, it’s a small price to pay.
 Besides, the game is already more polished than just about any Early Access game I’ve had the pleasure of playing, so it’s a strong contender for your investment.

-There’s already loads of players involved, so why not join them?
+There are already loads of players involved, so why not join them?

 The most important thing for multiplayer games to succeed is a steady player base.
 Games can be incredibly fun and well-balanced, but if nobody is playing it then there’s not much point.
 Battlerite has already sold thousands of copies and routinely gets high concurrent player counts on Steam, so you won’t be alone if you join the fight now.